triangdrie/triangdrie.github.io/_pages/notes.md

 {% endfor %}-->

-## Introduction to Computational Algebraic Geometry
+## Spring 2021

-This is a course I took in Spring 2021.
+* An Introduction to Computational Algebraic Geometry (Prof. Dingkang Wang) This is a course I took in Spring 2021.

 The course covered the computation of Gröbner bases, Hilbert's Nullstellensatz, and dimension theory in affine algebraic geometry.